frank26080115/EdgeTX-Scripts-and-FW-Collection/RadioMaster-MT12-Firmware-Extra-Thumb-Switch/readme.md

 This firmware is based on EdgeTX version 2.10.0, which is the same version that the MT12 shipped with.
 The code changes I made is minimal, please see the [diff file here](diff.txt).

+The switch will probably not immediately show up, you need to go into `SYS`, then use the `PAGE` button to navigate to the `HARDWARE` menu, then scroll down and set `SE` to be `3POS`.

 NOTE: I advise that you map this switch also to a logical switch if you need to use the EdgeTX Companion App, as the companion app is not aware of this kind of customization.

 NOTE: T5 is now T4